o3de/o3de.org/content/docs-snapshot/welcomeguide/wg-how-lumberyard-works.md

 Think of Lumberyard as a collection of discrete elements: code, scripts, various GUI\-based editors, and command line tools\.
 When you compile a game project, Lumberyard’s build scripts pull in all the pieces specified in your project’s configuration to build your game\.
 The parts of the engine that go into your game are only those you’ve configured your project to use, and there’s very little functionality included in the final compiled code that you didn’t ask to have in it\.
 Likewise, the asset bundling and management tools make sure you only ship with the assets you actually use in your game\.

 You can build a game in Lumberyard just using the Lumberyard Editor, but you will be constrained to the Gems and tools provided \(along with the assets and scripts you create\)\.
-If your ambitions are greaterif you want to evolve Lumberyard to support features and systems we haven’t provided in the boxread on\.
+If your ambitions are greater—​if you want to evolve Lumberyard to support features and systems we haven’t provided in the box—​read on\.

 ## Overview of the Lumberyard framework<a name="how-ly-works-overview"></a>